apache/spark/docs/structured-streaming-programming-guide.md

 </div>
 </div>

+There are a few points to note regarding outer joins.

-However, note that the outer NULL results will be generated with a delay (depends on the specified watermark delay and the time range condition) because the engine has to wait for that long to ensure there were no matches and there will be no more matches in future.
+- *The outer NULL results will be generated with a delay that depends on the specified watermark delay and the time range condition.* This is because the engine has to wait for that long to ensure there were no matches and there will be no more matches in future.

+- In the current implementation in the micro-batch engine, watermarks are advanced at the end of a micro-batch, and the next micro-batch uses the updated watermark to clean up state and output outer results.
+Since we trigger a micro-batch only when there is new data to be processed, the generation of the outer result may get delayed if there no new data being received in the stream.
+*In short, if any of the two input streams being joined does not receive data for a while, the outer (both cases, left or right) output may get delayed.*

 ##### Support matrix for joins in streaming queries